paywithterra/woocommerce-paywithterra/README.md

 ## Usage

-1. Activate plugin in WordPress Dashboard named  **WooCommerce PaywithTerra Payment Gateway**.
+1. Activate plugin in WordPress Dashboard named  **PaywithTerra Payment Gateway**.
 2. Go to WooCommerce - Settings - Payments and press "Set up" button near the new **PaywithTerra** method.
 3. Fill the API Key and Address fields and make payment method Active.